Killington in Rutland County, Vermont — The American Northeast (New England)

 Erected 1949 by Vermont Historic Sites Commission.

 Credits.
 This page was last revised on August 30, 2016.
-This page originally submitted on October 21, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 299 times since then.
+It was originally submitted on October 21, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 321 times since then and 10 times this year.
 Photos: 1, 2. submitted on October 21, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.